 French cooks have ruined Venetian stomachs with so [many] sauces, broths, extracts… in every dish… meat and fish transformed to such a point that they are scarcely recognizable by the time they get to the table,” wrote Gerolamo Zanetti, a 16th century Venetian.
 “Everything is masked and mixed with a hundred herbs, spices, sauces.”

-I’ve had to eat my words many times since I embarked on that introduction, most recently after descending on Milan for a gastronomical summit arranged in part by the Italian Trade Agency, the Conzorzio of Grana Padano producers, Berlucchi sparkling wines, and other sponsors; in part with Identità Golose (literally, “Identity, Gluttonous”), the elite, Milan-based fellowship of cooks, chefs, pizzaioli, pastry-makers, food producers, critics, and food experts.
+I’ve had to eat my words many times since I embarked on that introduction, most recently after descending on Milan for a gastronomical summit arranged by the Italian Trade Agency, the Conzorzio of Grana Padano producers, Berlucchi sparkling wines, and Identità Golose (literally, “Identity, Gluttonous”), the elite, Milan-based fellowship of cooks, chefs, pizzaioli, pastry-makers, food producers, critics, and food experts.

-For an answer, we need to step back into the 20th century to Gualtiero Marchesi, iconoclast, pioneer, painter, pianist, and thinker descended from five generations of performers at Teatro alla Scala, and chefs that cooked for kings, queens, and artistic royalty in a city reknowned for opera, food, and fashion.
+Just what is nuova cucina?
+For an answer, we need to step back into the 20th century to Gualtiero Marchesi, iconoclast, pioneer, painter, and pianist descended from five generations of performers at Teatro alla Scala, and chefs that cooked for kings, queens, and artistic royalty in a city reknowned for opera, food, and fashion.
 The most famous of Marchesi’s masterpieces, risotto made with edible gold and saffron, which we inhaled at his restaurant inside the city’s La Scala opera house, is a thing of beauty, delicacy, and taste.
-The chef, who first learned to cook at his family’s Milan hotel restaurant where he was born in situ in 1930, struck out for France in the 1980s in the ferment of nouvelle cuisine, learning from the master chefs of the era’s legendary Michelin-starred restaurants.
+The chef, who first learned to cook at his family’s Milan hotel restaurant where he was born, in situ, in 1930, struck out for France in the 1980s in the ferment of nouvelle cuisine, learning from the master chefs of the era’s legendary Michelin-starred restaurants.
 He returned to Milan with a clear vision for a revolutionary restaurant of his own where he would bring to his food not only artistic refinement, but the application of science.

 Fast forward to the 21st century, and other boundary-pushing figures, like Carlo Cracco, Paolo LoPriore, and perhaps most familiar to Americans, Massimo Bottura of Osteria Francescana in Modena, who took three Michelin stars in 2011 and first place in the 2016 World’s 50 Best Restaurants competition with dishes like compressed pasta e fagioli.

-Such figures in the Marchesi mould continue to “smash the folkloristic stereotypes” by deconstructing familiar dishes, like the reformed “taroz” we were presented with the day after on a tour of Lombardy’s Valtellina region, the northern side of the Alpine watershed.
-At La Présef, a Michelin-star restaurant at La Fiorida Agriturismo there, master Chefs Gianni Tarrabini and Franco Aliberti prepared traditional and reconstructed versions of the recipe, a rib-sticking dumpling of potato, green beans, onion, pancetta, and the local Bitto DOP cow’s milk cheese.
-If the first was rustic, the new version was a revelation: light and brimming with the flavors of the mountain terroir.
+Such figures in the Marchesi mould continue to “smash the folkloristic stereotypes” by deconstructing familiar dishes.
+A case in point: the reformed “taroz” we were presented with the day after at La Présef, a Michelin-star restaurant at La Fiorida Agriturismo in Lombardy’s Valtellina region.
+Master Chefs Gianni Tarrabini and Franco Aliberti prepared traditional and reconstructed versions of the recipe, a dumpling of potato, green beans, onion, pancetta, and the local Bitto DOP cow’s milk cheese.
+If the first was heavy and rustic, the new version was a revelation: light and brimming with the flavors of the mountain terroir.

 “Travel Around the World With Your Eyes and Ears Open”